 While such an idea seems rather isolated from the rest of my work at that time, the real three-dimensionality in these paintings has also been a point of reference for development in later works since then.

-But besides such satisfactory rewards, the eighties also meant some disappointments which eventually marked a few sore wounds.
-Two applications which I submitted to the Education Department, the first for a one-month summer bursary at the Accademia di Belle Arti Pietro Vannucci (Perugia) in February 1983 and a second one for an Italian Long Term Scholarship at the Regia Accademia di Belle Arti (Rome) in April of the same year, were turned down.
+But besides such satisfactory rewards, the eighties also meant a few disappointments.
+Two applications for release which I submitted to the Education Department, the first for a one-month summer bursary at the Accademia di Belle Arti Pietro Vannucci (Perugia) in February 1983 and a second one for an Italian Long Term Scholarship at the Regia Accademia di Belle Arti (Rome) in April of the same year, were turned down.

 Moreover, two other applications in 1984/1985 for courses in Italy, this time in the vocational/technical area, were also followed by a negative reply.
-This, naturally affected my morale for some time, but my will to paint did not diminish.
+This did affect my morale for some time but my will to make art did not diminish.
 Instead, I turned my deepest feelings and emotions into my increasingly personal art as described in this chapter.
 Such circumstances, among others, were at the roots of my expression in the bulk of my work during this decade.